 Some variants of the 1802 were built using Silicon-on-Sapphire which is radiation hard.
 Since there were radiation hard versions, it was used on spacecraft including the Space Shuttle display controller, NASA Magellan, NASA/ESA Ulysses, and the NASA Galileo spacecraft.
 The 1802 has often been incorrectly claimed to have been used in the earlier Viking and Voyager spacecraft, but it was not.
 Variants of this processor were used in Chrysler automotive computers for electronic spark control.

 PIC12* / PIC14* / PIC16* / PIC17* (General Instrument Microelectronics, MicroChip - 1976)

 The military standard document MIL-STD-1750A (1980), is the definition of a 16-bit computer instruction set.
+It defined the processor to have sixteen 16-bit registers, and adjacent pairs could be used as 32-bit integer or floating point values, or adjacent triplets could be used for 48-bit extended precision floating point values.
 Since the architecture was a military standard, many manufacturers supplied variants of this processor.